 While the picks are indeed much more durable- they won’t harm guitar strings.
 Thanks to finely smoothed edges, stone picks should be just as safe as plastic picks to use- given you bought them from a store, and haven’t decided to use your rock collection as picks.
 Needless to say, you might not get any use out of using your wedding ring either- sorry, guys.

 Essentially, stone picks give a unique tone because of a few characteristics such as density, flexibility, and durability.
-Imagine striking a large bell with a plastic hammer- it will be much different than striking the same bell with a rock.
-From this example, many different specialty stores have started to sell such picks as a new way to control precise tones.
-Interestingly, plastic will absorb part of the tone when struck against a string- while stone will not.
+Imagine striking a large bell with a plastic hammer – it will be much different than striking the same bell with a rock.
+Interestingly, plastic will absorb some vibrational energy when struck against a string – whilst stone will not, st least to the same extent – resulting in stronger, more distinct vibrations.
+From this example, many different speciality stores have started to sell such picks as a new way to control precise tones.

 Gemstone picks will last a very long time, and offer good grip control- even more so than Tortex picks.
 The only problem with a gemstone pick is losing it.
 If you are like most guitar enthusiasts, losing picks around the room or house- even in pockets- can be a common nuisance.
 With single picks costing upwards of around $30 each, there is obviously a need to reform old habits.
 In fact, some companies will try and tell you that a stone guitar pick is the last one you will ever need to buy.
 While this is indeed possible, it is much more likely it will be lost long before it breaks.